Eclipse OpenADx Working Group Charter

 Guests need to be at least Eclipse Associate Members.

 The Steering Committee will establish annual participation fees, and these fees will be reviewed and ratified by the Steering Committee on an annual basis.
 All participants in the working group will be informed of any changes in the participation fees, and this charter will be updated to reflect the established participation fees.
 The OpenADx Participation Agreement will stipulate that all members agree to pay the participation fees.
-The Membership Fee Structure shown below lists proposed annual participation fees for the first year beyond incubation, and once ratified by the Steering Committee, will come into effect beginning July 1, 2020.

 In addition to annual participation fees, member organizations participating in OpenADx are expected to contribute employee service days to the benefit of the working group.
 Results for employee service days can be delivered as: